 Studies about university campuses reveal that there is a binary relationship between the main campus and the regional campus (Ellis 2006).
 The regional campus is often treated as an inferior of the main campus, relying greatly on the operation (subject delivery) and organisation (allocation of teaching staff and research opportunities) of the main campus.
 Such a relationship undermines the learning autonomy of regional campus students.
 Technology like holography plays a vital role in transforming this binary into a ternary relationship for the betterment of not only students but also institutions and teaching staffs.

 Apart from these main areas, I explored the educational technology (Bates 2015; Nadalin 2018), media paradigms (Hartley 2004), learning theories (Hanover Research Council 2009) and the future of work (ABC 2019) to further highlight and elaborate on my main research areas.

-I believe that my DA informs and augments audiences’ knowledge about the holography and the potential of technological assistance in the higher education sector.
-The project also gives insights into the changing environment of education – specifically lecture – and automation and the future of work.
+I believe that my DA informs and augments audiences’ knowledge about holography and the potential of technological assistance in the higher education sector.
+The project also gives insights into the ever-changing environment of education – specifically lecture – and automation and the future of work.
 Presenting my DA in the form of a collection of public videos on Youtube, I hope to make my DA accessible to a wider public.